top of page

 • Will I get regular updates about their progress directly from the driving instructors?

-• How long does it take to get an in-car lesson?
+• How long does it take to get an in-car lesson and do you guarantee that in writing?

 • How long does it take to reschedule a cancelled lesson?

-We do not pre-schedule 1-1 Lessons or Exams.
+We do not pre-schedule 1-1 Lessons.
 With us, your lessons are always scheduled between you (the student) and instructor.
-This prevents any miscommunication, which is the biggest reason for cancellations and no-shows.
+This prevents miscommunication, which is the biggest reason for cancellations and no-shows.

-Final Word: A G2 License Isn’t a Diploma — It’s a Permission Slip to Risk
+# Final Word: A G2 License Isn’t a Diploma — It’s a Permission Slip

 Enroll with C&C Driver Training and give your teen the gift of real-world preparation.

-Because your child’s safety is worth more than the minimum standard that has historically been set, by other schools in Niagara.
+Because your child’s safety is worth more than the minimum standard set by other schools in Niagara.

 Call Cindy at 905-414-4462